ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot
 This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
 The bot now supports json files and tavern cards and will change its name and image automatically.
-I plan on adding more features like group chat support, random messages, and the ability to comment on images you share.
+It current has groupchat, image detection, random messages, user relationship settings, and special image sending.

 ![Preview](https://i.imgur.com/XcIDQ3V.png)